Glossary

 -

-A third-party fundraiser who, without payment or other significant benefit (not including expenses), raises money or is involved in a fundraising activity for a charitable institution.
+A person who, without payment or other significant benefit (not including expenses), raises money or is involved in a fundraising activity for a charitable institution.
+See also in-aid-of volunteer and on-behalf-of volunteer.

 -